Feb 07, 2023

 Bruno’s portfolio is an ideal example for web developers who want to impress clients with their creativity.
 By applying 3D animation features, he has created an interactive navigation system, making the portfolio more enjoyable and visually appealing.

 Visitors can navigate his web developer portfolio by controlling a car to explore each section, from his projects to social media links.
 On top of that, the site is also responsive.

 Ian Dunkerley is a front-end developer specializing in UX/UI designs – his web developer portfolio is an excellent representation of his expertise.

 Rather than using multiple website layouts, he provides all the essential information on a single page, from his work to contact details.
 It is a great example of how to showcase your skills and experience in a minimalist way.

-Patrick David’s site is another creative web developer portfolio to draw inspiration from.
+Patrick David’s site is another creative web developer portfolio to get website ideas from.
 Using his design skills, he combines both stylish typography and beautiful graphics to create a visually appealing effect.